 - If a pipe or cable serves the shared areas of a building or more than one flat shares a pipe or cable, everyone involved must pay the cost of the repairs.
 We will include the costs for pipes and cables in shared areas in the service charge.

-- If water leaks from the flat above, it is your neighbour’s responsibility to deal with the problem.
-If your flat is damaged by a leak from another flat, or the roof leaks, we will use the insurance policy for the building to pay for the damage to your flat, and the excess will be passed on to every flat through the service charge.
+- If water leaks from the flat above, it is your neighbour’s responsibility to ensure the leak is fixed.
+If your flat is damaged by a leak from another flat, or the roof leaks, you can claim on the insurance policy for the building to pay for the damage to your flat.

 - If you report a repair, a builder is responsible.
 We only have to report that problem to the contractor.
 We are not responsible for the quality of the contractor’s work.
 If you want us to deal with an issue on your behalf, you will have to pay the costs of doing this.

 - A builder is responsible for faults for the first 12 months after they built the building, not from the date you moved in.

 - All newly built blocks of flats will have a building warranty with NHBC or Zurich.
 The warranty is for 10 years from the date that the building was completed.
 If you make a claim with NHBC or Zurich, you must pay the first £1000 of all claims.